misskniss/language-research/jkniss/README.md

 Brief History
 -------------
+Micro Python was created by Damien George in 2013 and released as a Kickstarter Project that was fully funded (and then some) and completed in December of 2013.

 MicroPython was developed to  minimize RAM usage.
 RAM being a primary constraint in development for a Microcontroller.
 Typical RAM available is 192 KB (on the Micro Python Dev board for instance).
 This is in stark